ukparliament/weeknotes.data-search/2018/08/index.md

 The House of Commons HR system feed is now live.
 Hurrah.

-[Matt](https://twitter.com/matiasgermanico) discovered that the fiance system feed contains tab characters.
+[Matt](https://twitter.com/matiasgermanico) discovered that the finance system feed contains tab characters.
 He needs to modify the pipeline to strip out extended characters.

 Noel continued with his review of the data held in People Directory and Lewis continued with development work on the new stock and finance systems integration.
 He also did a bit of codebase maintenance.